 Keyboard and Pen

 The $199 Pixel Slate Keyboard connects to the left edge of the Pixel Slate via the tablet's accessory connector.
 The backlit keys have a unique circular shape that's reminiscent of a vintage typewriter.
-Google claims the keyboard's "Hush Keys" were designed to be ultraquiet, so nearby co-workers don't get distracted by your chaotic typing.
-But perhaps the Slate Keyboard's best feature is the integrated track pad.
+The keyboard's "Hush Keys" are ultraquiet so nearby co-workers won't get distracted by your chaotic typing.
+Perhaps the Slate Keyboard's best feature, however, is the integrated track pad.

 The 1.1-pound Pixel Slate Keyboard transforms into a folio case that allows the tablet to contort into various orientations.
 You can prop up the back of the display to use it as a traditional laptop or fold the keyboard under the device when you want to view content.
 The keyboard accessory also doubles as a protective cover that prevents scratches and dents.

 We aren't impressed by Apple's $169 Smart Keyboard.
-The shallow keys, with just 0.5mm of travel, forced us to adjust how we normally type in order to prevent our fingers from hitting the base.
+The shallow keys forced us to adjust how we normally type in order to prevent our fingers from hitting the base.